-- The network is relatively new overall and in good condition. - Fault frequency has generally been better than the average of peer companies and generally better than the average of all companies.
-Fault restoration time is similar to the average of peer companies. - Increased levels of SCADA distribution automation and control will occur over the next ten years. - The new Advanced Distribution Management System is in the final stages of production testing and the core modules will be fully commissioned by 31 March 2021.
-Advanced modules will be progressively configured and commissioned through 2021 and beyond. - Customer satisfaction is good, based upon a recent survey. - Urban underground conversion will conclude within the plan horizon but has been spread over several more years as overhead line condition permits. - 11 to 22 kV conversion will conclude within the plan horizon. - 33 to 66kV conversion (to the extent intended) will be complete within 4 years. - Irrigation load growth is static and irrigation load may reduce in future.
+- Irrigation load growth is static and irrigation load may reduce in future.
 Residential load growth is modest and typical for provincial New Zealand.
-Process heat load growth is projected to be significant, but not momentous. - Some existing customers have indicated they are looking to convert process heat presently supplied from fossil fuels to electricity and this has a significant demand impact on the GXP and some zone substations.
-It is unlikely more/larger significant assets will be required to service this additional load. - A large food processing load is imminent and set to become one of the largest loads on the network. - Rural zone substation and 66kV overhead line projects that rely on further irrigation load growth to proceed have been delayed to the last two years of the planning period. - Electric vehicles, batteries, and solar PV have yet to make a measurable impact on demand.
+Process heat load growth is projected to be significant, but not momentous. - Some existing customers have indicated they are looking to convert process heat presently supplied from fossil fuels to electricity and this has a notable demand impact on the GXP and some zone substations.
+It is unlikely more/larger significant assets will be required to service this additional load. - Grid/utility scale solar generation is imminent based on a significant amount of connection applications being processed in the last year and will provide significant amounts of energy from within the EA Networks network and possibly lower the peak demand from Transpower. - Rural zone substation and 66kV overhead line projects in the Montalto area that rely on further irrigation load growth to proceed have been removed from the last two years of the planning period. - Electric vehicles, batteries, and solar PV have yet to make a measurable impact on demand.
 EV usage could grow rapidly depending upon Government policies and reducing EV prices.
-EA Networks are less likely to face widespread issues than some other networks. - Capital expenditure is declining rapidly from historical highs.
-Operational expenditure is slowly rising. - New technologies will play a greater role in future network management and operations and an allowance has been made to invest in these. - Rural distribution capacity will be sufficient for the security of existing and forecast load once 11 to 22kV conversion is complete. - Urban 11kV distribution capacity will be sufficient for the security of existing load and forecast load once the 11kV core network is complete. - Reliability, resilience, and load security increase during the plan period because of programmes and projects included in this plan. - The electricity network represents an acceptably low risk to staff and the public and is lowered further with some of the projects included in this Plan. - The systems used to document and manage the electricity network are being constantly improved and upgraded.
+EA Networks are less likely to face widespread issues than some other networks assuming intelligent charging is used. - Rural distribution capacity will be sufficient for the security of existing and forecast load once 11 to 22kV conversion is complete. - Urban 11kV distribution capacity will be sufficient for the security of existing load and forecast load once the 11kV core network is complete. - Reliability, resilience, and load security increases during the plan period because of programmes and projects included in this plan. - The electricity network represents an acceptably low safety risk to staff and the public and is lowered further with some of the projects included in this plan. - The systems used to document and manage the electricity network are being constantly improved and upgraded.